-As a company rooted deeply in financing retail properties, we are currently finding an overwhelming amount of scrutiny over retail in the marketplace.
-Daniel Friedeberg, CEO at Barry Slatt Mortgage, recently discussed this topic with Michael Kaplan, President at Barry Slatt Mortgage.
+As a company rooted deeply in financing retail properties, we are currently finding an overwhelming amount of scrutiny over retail financing in the marketplace.
+Daniel Friedeberg, CEO of Barry Slatt Mortgage, recently discussed this topic with Michael Kaplan, President at Barry Slatt Mortgage.
 The following are excerpts from that discussion:

 Friedeberg: Where historically has retail financing volume at Barry Slatt Mortgage ranked among the four major property types?
 Considering the current retail conditions, do you see this changing over the next 6-12 months?